soliton4/node-mirror-3/README.md

 Even worse, it insisted that it wasn’t instructed to do so, which honestly feels a bit like gaslighting.

 Have a look for yourself in the [ChatGPT interaction](https://chatgpt.com/share/687c1c60-c584-8013-a562-d4d54eb331cd).

+### A relarively productive session.
+besides the fact that chatgpt doesnt gets confused with 5 levels of dom hirarchy and cant make up its mind about weather to add or remove "overflow: 'hidden'", we accomplished quite something. the file tree is now scrolling correctly and if the current node is to large it will show you when you hover. almost on pair with the original node-mirror except for some styling [chat link](https://chatgpt.com/share/687eac5f-0674-8013-baf3-a6fe5f9eec19)

 ## License